Henry Vilas Zoo: Controversy

 In 2022, after the two only black zookeepers at the Zoo resigned in part due to perceived poor management, racism, and retaliation from management, Dane County started an investigation into the practices of the zoo.
 The county found that the zoo created a toxic work environment, a lack of employees of color, inadequate welfare for animals, and management favoritism toward certain employees.

 The county then authorized an independent investigation.
 This investigation found no evidence of a hostile work environment nor discrimination, but some evidence of isolated past issues with animal treatment.

+1988 polar bear attack

+On March 13th, 1988, a twenty-eight-year-old man with a history of mental illness jumped a moat and climbed a wall to enter an enclosure containing a male polar bear named Chief.
+The responding officer shot Chief when the bear could not be scared off, and the man was booked into UW Health University Hospital for a psychiatric evaluation.

+2014 giraffe attack

+On August 17, 2014, a woman from California was licked and kicked in the face by a giraffe after climbing into the enclosure.
+She was later cited by Madison police.

 Animals and exhibits

 The zoo houses amphibians, birds, fish, insects, mammals, and reptiles from several continents.
-Some animals at the zoo include capybaras, badgers and polar bears.